 MRI scans screen for a variety of abnormalities, and ezra members have found results ranging from fatty liver disease to cancer.

 The ezra Full Body is a full-body MRI scan that screens 13 organs for signs of abnormalities, including the liver.
 The scan takes around an hour.
 The service also includes a 45-minute consultation with a medical provider to understand your report and to plan next steps.
 You’ll also be guided by a Personal Care Advisor throughout the ezra experience, who can answer any questions you might have.

 If other tests return inclusive results, a biopsy may be ordered.
 This includes a minor surgical procedure that removes a small part of your liver tissue for examination in the lab.

 Your lifestyle choices can have a huge impact on your health.
 It’s in your best interest to follow a healthy diet and exercise regimen to keep risk factors for conditions like fatty liver at bay.

 It’s also helpful to get screened for potential problems that might not be apparent through signs and symptoms.
-A full-body MRI like the Ezra Scan helps you to take charge of your health through early detection.
+A full-body MRI like the ezra Full Body Scan helps you to take charge of your health through early detection.
+Make an appointment today.